Get Shorty (film): Plot

 Warming to Chili, Karen also wants to become a producer and arranges a meeting with Hollywood star Martin Weir, her ex-husband.
 Martin is intrigued by Chili's pitch and interested in playing Chili.
 Sensing that Harry is jealous of Chili and too stupid to realize he is being played, Bo offers him the locker money as a new investment, suggesting he send Chili to fetch it.
 Sensing a trap, Chili fakes out the DEA agents while confirming the presence of the money.
 He gets into a confrontation with Bo's enforcer, Bear, but the situation is defused when the two men start discussing Bear's former career as a stuntman.

-After being seduced by Doris, Harry drunkenly calls Bones, insults him, and asks for another investment; he also reveals that Chili has Leo's money.
+After being seduced by Doris, Harry drunkenly calls Bones, insults him and asks for another investment; he also reveals that Chili has Leo's money.
 Bones flies to Los Angeles and brutally beats Harry.
 When Ronnie interrupts them, Bones shoots him dead and plants the gun on Harry.
-Bear has a change of heart about the plan to kill Chili, but Bo threatens him and his young daughter.
-Chili and Karen give in to their mutual attraction, and the next day take a badly injured Harry to a lunch meeting with Martin.
+Bear has a change of heart about the plan to kill Chili but Bo threatens him and his young daughter.
+Chili and Karen give in to their mutual attraction and the next day take a badly injured Harry to a lunch meeting with Martin.

 Desperate to pay the Colombians, Bo resorts to kidnapping Karen and forcing Chili to give him Leo's money.
-Chili delivers the money, but Bo then orders Bear to beat him to death; during the fake scuffle, Bear maneuvers Bo into falling into a railing he had loosened earlier, thus making Bo's death look like an accident.
-Bones breaks into Chili's hotel room, and demands Leo's money at gunpoint.
-Chili tells him it is in the locker, and Bones walks into the DEA's trap.

-Sometime later, the production of Get Leo is underway.
-Chili and Karen are producing, and argue with Martin's agent about an upcoming project they feel he's too short for.
+Chili delivers the money but Bo then orders Bear to beat him to death; during the fake scuffle, Bear maneuvers Bo into falling into a railing he had loosened earlier, thus making Bo's death look like an accident.
+Bones breaks into Chili's hotel room and demands Leo's money at gunpoint.
+Chili tells him it is in the locker and Bones walks into the DEA's trap.
+Sometime later, production of Get Leo is underway, with Chili and Karen watching the filming and arguing with Martin's agent Buddy Lufkin about Martin's height as he portrays Chili.